soypat/go-decim/README.md

 ## Decimate - CSV processing

-Need to graph a curve obtained through a simulation and the amount of points makes pgfplots run out of memory?
-Or do you simply want to reduce the size of your vector graphics?
+_Need to graph a curve obtained through a simulation and the amount of points makes pgfplots run out of memory?
+Or do you simply want to reduce the size of your vector graphics?_
----

 Decimate will reduce the amount of points on your curve drastically while maintaining visual fidelity.

 ### Decimate is run from command line